Pet Insurance in Korea: How It Works for Foreign Residents

 Pre-existing conditions are excluded by every major insurer.
 If your dog has a diagnosed orthopedic issue or a hereditary skin condition before the policy starts, those conditions will not be covered.

 Hereditary and congenital conditions are typically excluded or subject to a separate waiting period.
 Dental care is excluded or heavily restricted at most insurers, including Meritz.
-If dental coverage is important to you, ask each insurer in writing what specifically is and is not covered before you sign.
+If dental coverage matters to you, ask each insurer in writing what specifically is and is not covered before you sign.

 High-cost surgeries carry the longest waiting periods.
-Patellar luxation (슬개골 탈구) surgery, one of the most common expensive procedures for small dogs in Korea, has waiting periods of up to one year at some insurers.
+Patellar luxation (슬개골 탈구) surgery, one of the most common expensive procedures for small dogs in Korea, can carry a long waiting period at some insurers.
 If your dog has any history of limping or knee problems, read the waiting period schedule before purchasing.

 Claims are paid on a reimbursement basis.
 Keep every receipt.